eranroz/dnase/README.md

  * dataDownloader - Script for downloading and transforming data.
  * createMeanMarkers - Script for averaging different samples from same experiment/same cell type
 * dnase_classify - train and classify chromatin to regions of open and closed

 # <a name="installFaq"></a>Installation FAQ
 Here I keep some annoying problems I encountered and their solutions.
-You are welcome to suggest more :)
+You are welcome to suggest more (you can use issues on github)

 In general: since it handles huge files, it is intended to be used by 64-bit environment.
 Using 32-bit environment may cause memory errors or at least slowness.